Travel insurance with medical conditions

 Yes, usually, if:

-• You've told us about these changes to your health
+• you've told us about these changes to your health and we've agreed to cover it

 If you don’t agree with any changes to the terms and conditions, you may get a full or partial refund.
-If we can’t cover you, you may be able to cancel your holiday if it hasn’t started.
+If we can’t cover you, you may be able to cancel your holiday if it hasn't started and you paid for it before your change in health.

 Can I make a claim once I return home?